 Jasmine Smith Slider

 "It's particularly helpful to have such accomplished female professors.
-I felt they understood that in a profession historically dominated by men, mine would be a different journey."
+I felt they understood that in a profession historically dominated by men, mine would be a different journey." - Jasmine Smith,

-"The professors of GW in NY are teaching us about whatever they did that day.
+"The professors of GW in NY teach us about whatever they did that day.
 This real-world experience in the business field, for an entire semester—GW is the only law school offering that." - Nicolas Sabet, JD '18

-"I've met the movers and shakers here at GW.
-I can say, yes, I've met numerous players shifting the paradigm in Silicon Valley.
+"I've met the movers and shakers at GW, including numerous players shifting the paradigm in Silicon Valley.
 They've been so down-to-earth and have offered me rare industry insights and career advice.
 I'm very lucky to be at law school here." - Laila Ghauri, JD '18

-"One summer, I worked with another law student from the Midwest who had to cram the great experience of working in D.C. into just a few short weeks.
+"One summer, I worked with another law student from the Midwest who had to cram the great experience of working in D.C. into a few weeks.
 But because I'm here in D.C., I could continue working at my externship during the school year.
-This lead eventually to a job offer." - Meredith Lapp, JD '18
+This lead to a job offer." - Meredith Lapp, JD '18